awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  For example, when a join query includes `WHERE` predicates to filter the rows from one of the joined tables, that filtering option can use parallel query\.
 As another example, suppose that a join query uses the hash join mechanism, for example to join a big table with a small table\.
 In this case, the table scan to produce the Bloom filter data structure might be able to use parallel query\.

 **Note**
  Parallel query is typically used for the kinds of resource\-intensive queries that benefit from the hash join optimization\.
 Before Aurora MySQL 1\.23, hash joins are always available in parallel query\-enabled clusters\.
 In Aurora MySQL 1\.23 and 2\.09 or higher, the parallel query and hash join settings are both turned off by default\.
 When you enable parallel query for such a cluster, enable hash joins also\.
-For information about how to enable hash joins and use them effectively, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+For information about how to enable hash joins and use them effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

 ```
 mysql> explain select count(*) from orders join customer where o_custkey = c_custkey;